All Episodes

 I think that's going to change in the midterms.

-Um, but I'm glad to see that the state legislatures are picking up the mantle of the right wing movement of the conservative movement and passing bills uh to fight critical race theory, to fight the transgender issue, to fight for election reform and integrity, and a whole slew of other issues that are are in vogue right now.
+But I'm glad to see that the state legislatures are picking up the mantle of the right-wing movement, of the conservative movement, and passing bills to fight critical race theory, to fight the transgender issue, to fight for election reform and integrity, and a whole slew of other issues that are in vogue right now.

-So it's good to see that's happening, because I think for far too long we've ignored state level politics now that we've been out of power federally with the loss of uh both chambers in the presidency.
+So it's good to see that's happening because I think for far too long we've ignored state-level politics.

 You know, it's amazing to me how little the Democrats have been able to accomplish despite how much power they grabbed in 2020 with the elections.

-Like what have they done in the six the first uh six months?
+What have they done in the first six months?

-I mean, I guess they over they you know they they incited all the resistance in uh Cuba.
+I mean, I guess they incited all the resistance in Cuba, or one could argue.

 I don't know.

-I mean, it just seems to me that whenever any sort of coup happens in South America or or uh Latin America rather than the CIA is involved historically.
+I mean, it just seems to me that whenever any sort of coup happens in South America or Latin America, rather, that the CIA is involved historically.

-And Darren Beattie talks a lot about this, and it it's true.
+And Darren Beatty talks a lot about this, and it's true.

-I mean, there are there is the color revolutions and it's the CIA playbook, it's the State Department playbook.
+I mean, there is the color revolutions, and it's the CIA playbook.

-Um and I think you know, it it there's there's some nuance here.
+And I think, you know, there's some nuance here.

-That now that's not to discredit uh the people in those countries, their plight, what they're going through, um, but sometimes I have a skeptical view of what's happening and and how this is being abused, how it's being utilized uh to the benefit of a select few to a certain agenda over the will of the actual people.
+But sometimes I have a skeptical view of what's happening and how this is being abused, how it's being utilized to the benefit of a select few to a certain agenda over the will of the actual people.

-I hope it's not replaced by a you know uh washing uh a Washington supported uh woke liberal state.
+I hope it's not replaced by a Washington-supported woke liberal state.

-Um that's not I don't think would be better.
+That's not, I don't think, would be better.

 I think that would be a different type of tyranny.